List of The Real Housewives of New Jersey episodes: Season 1 (2009)

 Dina Cantin (then Manzo), Teresa Giudice, Jacqueline Laurita, Caroline Manzo and Danielle Staub are introduced as series regulars.

 Season 2 (2010)

 Cantin departed as a series regular after episode 7.
 Kim Granatell served in a recurring capacity.

 Season 3 (2011)

 Staub departed as a series regular.
 Melissa Gorga and Kathy Wakile joined the cast.

 Season 4 (2012)

 Kim DePaola served in a recurring capacity.

 Season 5 (2013)

-DePaola, Jennifer Dalton and Rosie Pierri served in recurring capacities.
+DePaola and Jennifer Dalton served in recurring capacities.

 Season 6 (2014)

 Laurita, Manzo and Wakile departed as series regulars.
 Dina Cantin (then Manzo) rejoined the cast as a series regular.
 Teresa Aprea, Amber Marchese and Nicole Napolitano joined the cast.
-Pierri, Laurita and Wakile then served in recurring capacities.
+Laurita and Wakile then served in recurring capacities.